CIS1900/2022-fall/08/README.md

 These notes have *introduced* some basic concurrency features provided by the C++ standard library.
 Even though there was a lot of material, I've left out many of the more complex concurrency topics like `std::atomic` and the C++ memory model.
 Concurrency is a very large and complex topic, and it is unlikely you understood everything if this is your first time seeing it, which is ok!
+Many of these topics will be revisited in courses like CIS 3800, and this material is not crucial to know for using C++.